chperera/-Getting-and-Cleaning-Data-Course-Project/README.md

 Getting and Cleaning Data Course Project
-This repository is a Nunno Nugroho submission for Getting and Cleaning Data course project.
+This repository is submission for Getting and Cleaning Data course project.
 It has the instructions on how to run analysis on Human Activity recognition dataset.

 Dataset
 Human Activity Recognition Using Smartphones